a5a351e7/UltraViolet/README.md

 A430 = -log10(I/Io)
 SRM = 12.7 * D * A430

-Io = the intensity when it passes through the water sample.
-I = the intensity of the light after it passes through the beer.
-D = the dilution factor D=1 for undiluted samples, D=2 for 1:1 dilution etc.
-A = the absorbance at 430 nm in 1 cm.
+Io = the intensity when it passes through the water sample I = the intensity of the light after it passes through the beer D = the dilution factor D=1 for undiluted samples, D=2 for 1:1 dilution etc A = the absorbance at 430 nm in 1 cm

 Example: If the light intensity leaving is one one-hundredth the light intensity entering the ratio is 100, the absorption is 2 and the SRM is 25.4.